vercel/next.js/docs/api-routes/api-middlewares.md

 The `api` object includes all configs available for API routes.

-`bodyParser` Enables body parsing, you can disable it if you want to consume it as a `Stream`:
+`bodyParser` Enables body parsing.
+You can disable it if you want to consume it as a `Stream`.

+Disabling it will allow you to verify the raw body of a webhook request.

 ```js
 export const config = {